anandapadmanabhan-777/YouTubeSummarizerApp/README.md

 # YouTubeSummarizerApp
-Summarize YouTube videos to generate concise overviews in under 30 seconds using Transformers
+Summarize YouTube videos to generate concise overviews in under 30 seconds using Transformers.